-&lt;sup>16 Although these industries are interpreted as belonging to the non-farm, non-mining private sector, we exclude the following four industries with serious data problems: Rice Polishing & Flour Milling (JIP code 13); Silk (17); Iron and Steel (33); and Other Iron and Steel (34).
-We also exclude Real Estate (57) industry from our analysis, taking into account the possibility that it might be incomplete to subtract imputed housing rents from this industry's output.
-See Fukao et al. (2003b, chapter 1) for details of these data problems.
+17. Although these industries are interpreted as belonging to the non-farm, non-mining private sector, we exclude the following four industries with serious data problems: rice polishing & flour milling (JIP code 13); silk (17); iron & steel (33); and other iron & steel (34).
+We also exclude the real estate (57) industry from our analysis, taking into account the possibility that it might be incomplete to subtract imputed housing rents from this industry's output.
+See Fukao et al. (2003, chapter 1) for details of these data problems.